Marcellin Boule: Career

-Boule was a professor at the Muséum National d’Histoire Naturelle, Paris (1902–36) and "for many years director of the Institut de Paléontologie Humaine, Paris."
-He was an editor (1893–1940) of the journal L’Anthropologie (and contributed articles to it) and was the founder of two other scientific journals.
+Boule was a professor at the Muséum National d’Histoire Naturelle, Paris (1902–1936) and "for many years director of the Institut de Paléontologie Humaine, Paris."
+He was an editor (1893–1940) of the journal L’Anthropologie and was the founder of two other scientific journals.

-Boule studied and published in 1910 the first analysis of a complete Neanderthal specimen.
+Boule studied and published in 1911 the first analysis of a complete Neanderthal specimen.
 The fossil discovered in La Chapelle-aux-Saints was an old man, and Boule characterized it as brutish, bent-kneed and not a fully erect biped.
 In an illustration Boule commissioned, the Neanderthal was characterized as a hairy gorilla-like figure with opposable toes, according to a skeleton which was already distorted with arthritis.
 As a result, Neanderthals were viewed in subsequent decades as being highly primitive creatures with no direct relation to anatomically modern humans.
 Later re-evaluations of the La Chapelle-aux-Saints skeleton have roundly discredited Boule's initial work on the specimen.

-He was one of the first to argue that eoliths were not manmade.
+He was one of the first to argue that eoliths were not human made.

-Boule also expressed some scepticism about the Piltdown man discovery — later revealed to be a hoax.
+Boule also expressed some skepticism about the Piltdown Man discovery — later revealed to be a hoax.
 As early as 1915, Boule recognized that the jaw belonged to an ape rather than an ancient human.
-However, the Piltdown forgery has been characterised as providing evidential support for Boule's "branching evolution" conclusions drawn from his Neanderthal research — research which is likewise said to have "prepar[ed] the international community for the appearance of a non-Neanderthal fossil such as Piltdown Man."
+However, the Piltdown forgery has been characterized as providing evidential support for Boule's "branching evolution" conclusions drawn from his Neanderthal research — research which is likewise said to have "prepar[ed] the international community for the appearance of a non-Neanderthal fossil such as Piltdown Man."

 Personal life and demise

-Boule died at age 81 in the same town where he was born, Montsalvy, France.
+Boule died at age 81 in Montsalvy in France, the same town where he was born.